LGBTQ rights in Russia: National laws

 In December 2022, an amendment to the propaganda law was signed into law by Putin, extending it to all age groups.
 It also prohibits the distribution of materials that promote "pedophilia", or give minors a "desire to change their sex".
 Enforcement of the law was also subsequently increased.
 In 2023 alone, there were more than 180 cases, a number greater than all the cases from 2013 to 2022 combined.
 Fines that year totaled around 26 million rubles, compared to the 7 million rubles issued over the previous nine years.
-Media platforms, streaming services, and social networks were fined for showing LGBT content; some were ordered to pay hundreds of thousands of rubles.
+Media platforms, streaming services, and social networks were fined for showing LGBTQ content; some were ordered to pay hundreds of thousands of rubles.
 Individual citizens also received harsher penalties.

-In February 2023, the Russian government introduced the AI program Oculus to scan the internet for illegal content, including “LGBT propaganda.”
+In February 2023, the Russian government introduced the AI program Oculus to scan the internet for illegal content, including "LGBT propaganda."

-In November 2023, Russia's Supreme Court declared the "international LGBT movement" an extremist organisation, following a Ministry of Justice lawsuit citing "various signs of an extremist orientation."
-This decision raised concerns for LGBTQ+ individuals and organisations in Russia, as it could lead to criminal prosecution for simple acts like displaying the rainbow flag, and was seen as part of President Putin's campaign to emphasize "Russian traditional values."
-The ruling has been criticized by human rights groups, including Amnesty International, as "shameful and absurd."

-Several gay club owners have since been arrested for violating various "anti-extremist" provisions of the Russian Criminal Code, with at least one dying in custody as of April 2025.
-Karèn Shainyan, a prominent LGBTQ rights activist was added to the "terrorist and extremist" list in July 2023, despite not being affiliated with any particular LGBTQ advocacy group.
-He had been designated as such 4 months before the Ministry of Justice filed a corresponding lawsuit.

-On 22 March 2024, the "international LGBT social movement and its structural units” (Международное общественное движение ЛГБТ и его структурные подразделения) was added to the "unified list of terrorist and extremist organizations and persons".

 On 23 November 2024 Vladimir Putin signed an amendment to the Family Code of Russia that banned both citizens and permanent residents of countries where gender transitioning is legal from adopting children.
 Since 1 January 2013 all American citizens are prohibited from adopting Russian children, as per so-called "Dima Yakovlev Law".